codename11/SimpleReactLaravel/readme.md

 Similar is for update.
 Except you can update title, description and choose another thumbnail.
 ![Update video](5.png)

-To choose different subtitle(need to add this), click on select-option dropdown.
+To choose different subtitle, click on select-option dropdown.
 ![Choose subtitle](7.png)
 By default, no subtitle is chosen.

-## Technologies used:

-1. React
-2. Ajax
-3. Laravel
-4. Javascript
-5. Sass
-6. Css
-7. Html

 ## Update1: